ciena-blueplanet/beaker/README.md

     sudo apt-get install graphicsmagick cairo

 ### Install `beaker`
+Before installing Beaker, make sure you have a `node_modules` directory in your project folder:

+    mkdir node_modules

 Run the following command in your project directory to install this package and all of its dependencies:

     npm install beaker